Apress/data-parallel-CPP/README.md

 ## How to Build the Samples

 The samples in this repository are intended to compile with any modern C++ with SYCL compiler.
-We have tested it with the open source DPC++ project toolchain linked below, and with the 2023.0 release and newer of the oneAPI prebuilt icpx compilers based on the DPC++ open source project.
+We have tested it with the open source DPC++ project toolchain linked below, and with the 2023.2 release and newer of the oneAPI prebuilt icpx compilers based on the DPC++ open source project.
 If you have an older toolchain installed, you may encounter compilation errors due to evolution of the features and extensions.
-Recent testing verified that OpenSYCL (previously HipSYCL), with a few rare exceptions that should be resolved soon, is able to support all these examples as well.
+Recent testing verified that Adaptivecpp (previously HipSYCL), with a few rare exceptions that should be resolved soon, is able to support all these examples as well.
 We will welcome any feedback regarding compatibility with any C++ compiler that has SYCL support.

 ### Prerequisites